Create a CI/CD pipeline for Node.js with the Azure DevOps Project

 Sign in to the Azure portal

-The Azure DevOps Project creates a CI/CD pipeline in VSTS.
-You can create a free new VSTS account or use an existing account.
+The Azure DevOps Project creates a CI/CD pipeline in Azure.
+You can create a free new Azure DevOps Services organization or use an existing organization.
 The DevOps Project also creates Azure resources in the Azure subscription of your choice.

 Sign into the Microsoft Azure portal.

-Choose the + New icon in the left navigation bar, then search for DevOps project.
+Choose the Create a resource icon in the left navigation bar, then search for DevOps Project.
 Choose Create.

 Select a sample application and Azure service